Life in Hypertext

 clean the lint out of the washing machine; Vicki pronounced fork "fark,"

-and talked too much; while Joanne and Pierre, whose association predated
+and talked too much; while Jeanne and Pierre, whose association predated

 the two marriages, began openly flirting.
 On the tenth of November I

-said to Joanne, "Let's go to California now, instead of waiting
+said to Jeanne, "Let's go to California now, instead of waiting

 for Christmas.
 They're not gonna call us back before January now."